korawica/fmtutil/docs/index.md

     This package has one dependency package, `python-dateutil`, this package use for support add and sub datetime value on the Datetime formatter only.
+    If you do not want to install this package, you can use `pip install -U fmtutil`.

 ## :beers: Getting Started